-The Radio Division as such was established at this time (1910) when the Bureau of Equipment was abolished and the administration of its duties concerning radio were taken over by the Bureau of Steam Engineering.
-At the recommendation of the Bureau the substitution of the word "Radio" for "Wireless," in conformity with international usage, was authorized and directed by the Department.
-The functions of the office of Superintendent of Radio Service were designed to administer the executive details of the everexpanding features of Navy radio previously handled solely by the Bureau, the latter retaining only the features relating to the apparatus and its installation and maintenance.
+The functions of the office of Superintendent of Radio Service were designed to administer the executive details of the ever-expanding features of Navy radio previously handled solely by the Bureau, the latter retaining only the features relating to the apparatus and its installation and maintenance.
 At first the office of Superintendent was considered as a "field" service and was located at the Arlington Radio Station.
 Legislation was subsequently enacted which permitted the office to be transferred to the Navy Department Building, and the title of its head changed to Director of Naval Communications.